danielodriscoll/DevOps-Portfolio/docs/decisions.md

 1 is actually safe as I've set it up to my local ip only can access, so it's a false positive.
 Just added # tfsec:ignore:aws-ec2-no-public-egress-sgr comment above egress{} which will ignore the vulnerability, get id aws-ec2-no-public-egress-sgr  from CI pipleine logs

+Note: issue, uploaded new tag which triggers image to be built which contains docker

 ## Phase 5